OpenEarable/open-earable/README.md

 ### SD Card Setup
-In order to be compatible with this library the SD card needs to be formatted with the exFAT format.
+In order to be compatible with the open earable library the SD card needs to be formatted with the exFAT format.
 Make sure to have a sufficiently fast SD card.
-(For prototyping tests SandDisk class 10 and class A30 were used)
+(Recommended SD Card: SandDisk class 10 and class A30)

 ### SPI Setup

-The default implementation of the SPI library does not meet the required speed.
+The default Arduino implementation of the SPI library does not meet the required speed.
 To address this, optimized SPI files are provided.
 Follow the steps below to integrate these files into Arduino.
-All referenced files can be found in the "additional" folder in the "spi_files" subfolder.
+All referenced files can be found in the "resources" folder in the "spi_files" subfolder.

 To fully integrate the optimized SPI files, changes to the Arduino Nano 33 BLE board files have to be made.
 Follow the steps below to accomplish this: